obsidianmd/obsidian-clipper/README.md

 - `upper` converts a value to uppercase, e.g. `"hello world"|upper` returns `"HELLO WORLD"`.
 - `wikilink` adds double brackets around strings and array items, e.g. `"hello"|wikilink` returns `"[[hello]]"`.

-## Building the Extension
+## Building the extension

-To build the extension for both Chrome and Firefox:
+To build the extension for Chromium browsers and Firefox:

 ```
 npm run build
 ```

 This will create two directories:
-- `dist/` for the Chrome version
+- `dist/` for the Chromium version
 - `dist_firefox/` for the Firefox version

-### Installing in Chrome
+### Installing in Chrome, Brave, Edge, and Arc

-1. Open Chrome and navigate to `chrome://extensions`
+1. Open your browser and navigate to `chrome://extensions`
 2. Enable "Developer mode"
 3. Click "Load unpacked" and select the `dist` directory